MuzzammilShah/Road-to-AI/docs/blog/posts/post-1.md

     Templated:
     ```
     @mcp.resource(
-        "docs://documents/{doc_id},
+        "docs://documents/{doc_id}",
         mime_type="text/plain"
     )
     def fetch_doc(doc_id: str):
-        # Return contents of a doc
+        # Return the contents of a doc
     ```

     Below shows the two ways.
-In direct we specifically chose the file we need via `@`, but in template we simply mention it as part of the prompt and it is sent to the client.
-The application then decides whether it needs to take that data or not (Rather than having a tool call first to take the data, then pass to prompt and then send).
+In direct we specifically choose the file we need via `@`, but in template we simply mention it as part of the prompt and it is sent to the client.
+The application then decides whether it needs to take that data or not (Rather than having a tool call first to take the data, then pass it to the prompt and then send).

     <div align="center">
     <img src="/assets/images/blog-assets/post-1-assets/mcp-resources.png" alt="Working of Client-Server Architecture" width="90%">